The buildings sector must work collaboratively to decarbonise rapidly and at scale.

-UKGBC’s Climate Leadership Model has been developed as a shared, common resource to guide all built environment organisations committed to tackling the climate crisis, and for relevant industry bodies and practitioners to feed into.
-It summarises what leadership is required from different sub-sectors in order to achieve net zero emissions overall.
+The Climate Leadership Model has been developed by UKGBC as a shared resource to guide businesses committed to tackling the climate crisis, and for relevant industry bodies and practitioners to feed into.
+It summarises the leadership required from different sub-sectors in order to achieve a net zero carbon built environment.

-The scope of activities have been broadly placed under the following three categories:
+The leadership activities have been broadly placed under the following three categories:

 - Direct Control – emissions from a company’s own operations (scope 1 and 2 emissions).